mbevand/covid19-age-stratified-ifr/README.md

 ## Results

-The results are summarized in this table:
+The overall expected IFR percentages are summarized in this table:

 | ENE-COV | US_CDC | Verity | Levin | Iceland | Region |
 | ------- | ------ | ------ | ----- | ------- | ------ |